jdavidm/learn-stata/syllabus.md

 ## Course Schedule

-The detailed course schedule is available on Brightspace and on the course website at:
+The detailed course schedule is available on this website as well as on the course Github repo:
 [{{ site.url }}/schedule]({{ site.baseurl }}/schedule).